« Previous Page

 And substance use can grow very quickly from

-experimenting or occasional use to abuse and addiction
+experimenting or occasional use to frequent use and dependence

 in teens at risk.